stellal5059/CYOA-Project/squirtle/confusion.md

 Magikarp uses splash and splashed a mixture of sand water and dirt into squirtles face.
-YOur squirtle Faints... better luck next time.
+Your squirtle Faints... better luck next time.
 [Start Over](../start/wakeup.md)